travigd/documentation/http-api/security.md

 * * *

 As you pass the username and password in the request we recommend you run Event Store over HTTP, and enable SSL to encrypt the user information.
-You can find instructions on how to do this with [Windows](~/server/setting_up_ssl.md) and [Linux](~/server/setting_up_ssl_linux.md).
+[Read this guide for instructions](~/server/setting-up-ssl.md).
 If you are running the clustered version you can also setup SSL for the replication protocol.

 <!-- TODO: Does this need further explanation?
 Any more details anywhere? -->